 Link Rating: 3

 Triple Burst Dragon needs three link points and harnesses a healthy 2400 ATK.
 Additionally, once per turn during the damage step, when a spell, trap, or monster effect is activated, you can negate the activation, guarding against pesky hand traps like Honest and other tricks.
 Plus, when Triple Burst attacks a defense position monster, you inflict piercing battle damage, a great way to punish foes for stalling.

 Finally, except for the turn it's summoned, Triple Burst can tribute itself to special summon a link 2 or 1 monster in your graveyard as well as a level 4 or lower dragon from your hand, fielding two units for the price of one while retaining your normal summon for the turn.
 A handy dragon for any build, and since he's so accessible, you never quite know when you'll face a Triple Burst.

-A staple of any dragon deck I build, Triple Burst employs several effects to support your team, and despite his fierce prowess, he costs less than three dollars!
+A staple of any dragon deck I build, Triple Burst employs several effects to support your team, and despite his fierce prowess, he costs less than five dollars!